ulinguist/arab-college-corpus/README.md

     - BA students:	484
     - MA students:	298

-Please note that throughout the project, the students advanced towards their graduation and submitted essays on levels from BA to MA.
+Please note that the data comes from a time span of approximately three years.
+During this time, the participating students advanced with their education.
+As a result, the essays written by a particular student may have different level tags, from BA-1 to MA-1.